-The Russian space agency has refused to launch UK’s three dozen OneWeb Internet satellites unless its demands are met, in response to international sanctions over its invasion into Ukraine.
+The Russian space agency has refused to launch UK’s three dozen OneWeb Internet satellites unless its demands are met in response to international sanctions over its invasion of Ukraine.

 Further, the agency demanded that the UK government, a primary shareholder in OneWeb, remove its investment in the company as another condition for launch.

-If these demands are not met by 1.30 pm EST (12.00 a.m.
-IST) on Friday, Roscosmos will remove the Soyuz 2.1b rocket carrying the satellites from the launch pad, the report said.
+The report said that if these demands are not met by 1.30 pm EST (12.00 a.m.
+IST) on Friday, Roscosmos will remove the Soyuz 2.1b rocket carrying the satellites from the launch pad.

 There’s no negotiation on OneWeb: the UK Government is not selling its share.
 We are in touch with other shareholders to discuss next steps, – UK Member of Parliament Kwasi Kwarteng, who serves as Secretary of State for Business, Energy and Industrial Strategy, said on Twitter.

 The Russian demands come amidst the nation’s invasion of Ukraine, an action that has been vehemently condemned by many countries around the world, including the US and the UK.
 Such condemnation has included new economic sanctions, imposed by the US and other nations.

 Roscosmos has been cutting ties with some of its long-time partners, citing the sanctions as the rationale.